mavryk-network/mavryk-taquito/docs/batch-api.md

 await batchOp.confirmation();
 ```

-Like with other operations created by Taquito, the `send` method is a promise that returns an object where the operation hash is available under the `hash` property and where you can wait for the `confirmation` method to confirm the transaction (taking as a parameter the number of confirmations you would like to receive).
+Like with other operations created by Webmavryk, the `send` method is a promise that returns an object where the operation hash is available under the `hash` property and where you can wait for the `confirmation` method to confirm the transaction (taking as a parameter the number of confirmations you would like to receive).

 ## What are the limitations?